[Webinar] Docs-as-code without the complexity.→ Save your seat

 Also, there are other ways to tackle this.
 For example, with a docs tool like Archbee, you can pull some interesting search analytics.
 For instance, how many queries did a user searched for but didn't get any returns?
 This is an opportunity to write a piece of content.

-If you don't have a site yet, here is how to get started with your product documentation pages.
+If you don't yet have a website, here's how to begin creating your product documentation pages.

 Start by taking notes of all the questions that you are getting via support.